GoogleCloudPlatform/cloud-hackathons/hacks/gaming-on-gcp/README.md

 The objectives of this hackathon are:

-- Create a Multiplayer Game Infrastructure: Build a scalable and reliable game infrastructure using Game Server, allowing players to connect and interact in a multiplayer gaming environment.
+- Create a Multiplayer Game Infrastructure: Build a scalable and reliable game infrastructure using the Agones Game Server, allowing players to connect and interact in a multiplayer gaming environment.

 - Implement Matchmaking Logic: Develop a custom matchmaking system using Open Match to create fair and balanced matches for players based on their skill levels, preferences, or other criteria.

-- Store and Analyze Game Telemetry: Utilize Spanner and BigQuery to store and analyze game telemetry data, enabling real-time analytics, player behavior analysis, and performance optimization.
+- Store and Analyze Game Telemetry: Utilize CloudSpanner and BigQuery to store and analyze game telemetry data, enabling real-time analytics, player behavior analysis, and performance optimization.

 - Innovate and Showcase Your Gaming Solution: Demonstrate your creativity and innovation by developing unique features, gameplay mechanics, or integration with other Google Cloud services to enhance the gaming experience.